 The Bawdy Book Blog was started in January 2011 by Jennifer, who was unemployed and needed something productive to do when not applying for jobs.
 April at My Shelf Confessions came up with the idea of blogging about books, something Jennifer had never heard of, and they decided to begin an adventure together (albeit separately, since they have different tastes).
 As The Bawdy Book Blog has grown, Jennifer decided she wanted associate reviewers and brought on her two long-time friends, Amanda and Kristina, and then her friend Jessica!
 The rest, as they say, is history.

-If you would like to contact us, you can send an email or send a message at one of the social networking links on the sidebar.
+If you would like to contact us, you can send an email.

 - 238 Networked Blog followers